Reset Password

 The tower’s name carries a sad history.
 During the Ottoman period, it was used as a prison where many Greeks were executed.
 After Greece gained independence, the “bloody” tower was painted white to erase memories of its grim past.
 Although the whitewash has long since worn away, the name remains.

 Today, the tower’s seven floors house a new multimedia museum that explores Thessaloniki’s history.
-Visitors ascend the tower in a gradual spiral, eventually reaching the observation deck, where sweeping views of the city and the Thermaikos Gulf await.
+Visitors ascend the tower in a gradual spiral, eventually reaching the observation deck, where sweeping views of the city and the Thermaikos Gulf await – on a clear day, you can even see the peaks of Mount Olympus across the water.

 The White Tower’s opening hours